Panjgur: Climate

 Panjgur has a hot desert climate although milder and cooler than other parts of Makran (Köppen climate classification BWh) with hot summers and cold windy dry winters.
 Precipitation mainly falls in two distinct periods: in the mid-winter and early spring from late December to March, and in the monsoon in June and July.

-Demography
+Demographics

+Population

+According to 2023 census, Panjgur had a population of 157,693.